About this event

 Speaker's biography

-Professor Stacey Missmer is an American reproductive biologist who is a Professor at Michigan State University.
+Professor Stacey Missmer is an American reproductive biologist and is a Professor at Michigan State University.

 Professor Missmer was the first faculty member to be appointed under the Michigan State University Global Health Initiative and Professor Missmer's research considers physical and environmental risk factors for endometriosis and infertility.